Talome

 Ports

-Talome uses three ports by default:
+Talome uses three ports:

 PortServicePurpose